Skip to content

 Types of Computer by Data Handling

-Digital, analog, and hybrid computers.
-Know the definition, one or two examples, and where each is used.
+Digital, analog, and hybrid computers: definition, examples, and where each is used.

 Classification of Computers by Data Handling (Analog, Digital, Hybrid)